20kdc/byond-data-docs/formats/DMB.md

 For RHS Versions >= 494, additionally {

-1. ObjectID unk
+1. Nullable StringID maptext (thanks to Willox for finding this)
-2. Uint16 unk (note: my pet theory is, this involves either step or icon size)
+2. Uint16 maptextWidth (thanks to Willox for finding this)
-3. Uint16 unk (same)
+3. Uint16 maptextHeight (thanks to Willox for finding this)

 }

 For RHS Versions >= 508, additionally {

-1. Uint16 unk
+1. Uint16 maptextX (thanks to Willox for finding this)
-2. Uint16 unk
+2. Uint16 maptextY (thanks to Willox for finding this)

 }